dfinity/nns-dapp/HOWTO.md

 the [NnsFunction
 enum](https://github.com/dfinity/ic-js/blame/main/packages/nns/src/enums/governance.enums.ts#:~:text=export%20enum%20NnsFunction%20%7B)
 in `packages/nns/src/enums/governance.enums.ts`.
-Use the name and number that you noted down above in the section "Verify that the new proposal type an NNS function".
+Use the name and number that you noted down above in the section "Verify that the intended change is for a new NNS function".

 #### Changes in nns-dapp